 - 9 mountain ranges covering 52% of the land

-- 75% of its area in private ownership with the rest owned by the Crown, National Trust, MOD, Forestry Commission, other public bodies.
+- 75 per cent of its area in private ownership with the rest owned by the Crown, National Trust, MOD, Forestry Commission, other public bodies.

 - Beddgelert Charming, small, stone built village that's tied to one of Wales's sadder legends.
 It's the burial place of the legendary Gelert, the faithful hound of Medieval Welsh Prince Llewelyn the Great who was killed by the prince by mistake.

-- Betws-y-Coed Gateway to Swallow Falls and the Fairy Glen, and one of the prettiest towns of North Wales
+- Betws-y-Coed Gateway to Swallow Falls and the Fairy Glen, and one of the loveliest settings in North Wales

 They say that Wales has at least one castle for every day of the year.
 Some of the most impressive are in Snowdonia.
-The area is dotted with castles, some only ruins, some magnificent and at least one converted to a B&B!
+The area is dotted with ancient fortifications - some only ruins, some magnificent and at least one converted to a B&B!

 - Conwy Just outside the park but worth a visit, this is a real fairytale of a Medieval castle.

 - Penrhyn Castle This National Trust property is a 19th century fantasy worth visiting for the contents, grounds and views

-A selection of historic houses, gardens and countryside areas owned by the National Trust and open to the public:
+A selection of historic houses, gardens and countryside areas owned by the National Trust and open to the public include:

 - Aberconwy House 14th century townhouse in Conwy, believed to be the oldest in Wales.